Sayano-Shushenskaya power station accident: Accident

 The turbine hall before and after the accident.
 Turbine No. 2, the one that failed, is visible in the foreground (left image).

 The accident occurred on 17 August 2009 at 08:13 local time (00:13 GMT).
 There was a loud bang from turbine 2.
-The turbine cover shot up and the 920 t rotor then shot out of its seat.
+The turbine cover shot up and the 920 t rotor then flew out of its seat.
 After this, water spouted from the cavity of the turbine into the machinery hall.
 As a result, the machinery hall and rooms below its level were flooded.
 At the same time, an alarm was received at the power station's main control panel, and the power output fell to zero, resulting in a local blackout.
 The steel gates to the water intake pipes of the turbines, weighing 150 t each, were closed manually by opening the valves of hydraulic jacks keeping them up between 08:35 and 09:20 hours (09.30 by official report).

 The operation took 25 minutes, which is near the minimum time (highest speed) allowed for this operation.
 The emergency diesel generator was started at 11:32.
-At 11:50, the opening of 11 spillway gates of the dam to reroute the river's flow around the crippled turbines was started and was finished at 13:07.
+At 11:50, the opening of 11 spillway gates of the dam to reroute the river's flow around the crippled turbines began, and was finished at 13:07.

 Seventy-five people were later found dead.